Prenatal Testing: Facts, Types, Pros & Cons

 Prenatal tests can be confusing and scary, so why should you opt to do them?

 Genetic screening involves measuring a level of risk for a genetic condition in the fetus.
-Screening tests assess the degree of risk, or chance, that the fetus may potentially have certain common birth defects, but they cannot tell with certainty if the baby actually has the condition, according to The American College of Obstetricians and Gynecologists.
+Screening tests assess the degree of risk, or chance, that the fetus may potentially have common birth defects.
+However, they cannot tell with certainty if the baby actually has the condition, according to The American College of Obstetricians and Gynecologists.

 Diagnostic or genetic testing can actually detect many genetic conditions caused by chromosome abnormalities.
 They usually can tell prospective parents whether or not their baby has a particular genetic condition.